Carpenter Street (Star Trek: Enterprise): Reception

-"Carpenter Street" first aired on November 26, 2003 on the UPN network in the United States.
+"Carpenter Street" first aired on November 26, 2003, on the UPN network in the United States.
 It received a Nielsen rating of 2.9/4 percent, meaning that it was watched by 2.9 percent of all adults and 4 percent of all adults watching television at the time of the broadcast.
 This was the lowest ratings received by any episode during the third season.
 This slump had been attributed to the date of the broadcast, which had taken place on the night before Thanksgiving, a day which typically sees a large number of people travel, thereby decreasing the overall ratings of television shows.

 In her review for the website TrekNation, Michelle Erica Green said that the episode entertained, but was an "ultimately pointless time-travel episode that redeems its existence primarily by not requiring a reset button."
 She thought that Orser was "superb" as the "repugnant" Loomis, and the episode was "entertaining fluff" but was "warm and witty and well-done."
-Jamahl Epsicokhan on his website Jammer's Reviews, called the episode a "turkey" and said that it was "a mediocre time-travel bore with barely enough plot for me to accuse of not making sense."
+Jamahl Epsicokhan of Jammer's Reviews, called the episode a "turkey" and said that it was "a mediocre time-travel bore with barely enough plot for me to accuse of not making sense."
 He criticized the lack of explanation given to the Xindi's involvement in the Temporal Cold War, and said that the plot itself was akin to "swiss cheese" due to the number of plot holes.
 He gave the episode a score of one and a half out of four.
-Herc of Ain't It Cool News gave the episode 2.5 out of 5 and said fans would likely react to the episode "with a collective shrug" and expressed his disappointment that "nothing of consequence is changed, learned or advanced."
+Herc of Ain't It Cool News gave the episode 2.5 out of five, and said fans would likely react to the episode "with a collective shrug" and expressed his disappointment that "nothing of consequence is changed, learned or advanced."

-In 2019, Higgy Pop noted this episode as one of the time travel stories of the Star Trek franchise.

-In 2021, The Digital Fix noted this for being "dark and gritty" and bringing some fun ideas to the episode.
+Higgy Pop noted this episode as one of the time travel stories of the Star Trek franchise.
+The Digital Fix noted this for being "dark and gritty" and bringing some fun ideas to the episode.